Our Sexual Health Services

 What is safer sex?

-Safer sex is any practice used to reduce the risk of contracting a sexually transmitted infection (STI) or becoming pregnant unintentionally.
+Safer sex is any practice used to reduce the risk of STIs or unintended pregnancy.

-Barrier methods are a form of safer sex involving the use of an actual barrier to keep from coming into contact with another person’s genitals or sexual fluids.
-Barrier methods protect against both STIs and pregnancy (depending on the method) and can be used in addition to hormonal birth control.
+Barrier methods are a form of safer sex involving the use of an actual barrier to keep from coming into contact with another person's genitals or sexual fluids.
+Barrier methods reduce the risk for STIs and pregnancy (depending on the method) and can be used in addition to hormonal birth control.
 Barrier methods include:

 *Click the links for information on how to use each barrier method.